-- Touch gestures - Keyboard and optional mouse (purchased separately) - NOTE: An external USB mouse (purchased separately) can be connected to a USB ports on the computer.
+- Touch gestures - Keyboard and optional mouse (purchased separately)

-Using the TouchPad and touch screen gestures
+Using the TouchPad gestures

 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
-To navigate the touchscreen, you can use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
 You can also customize gestures and view demonstrations of how they work.